BurningKarl/LightOrgan/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+The `source venv/bin/activate` command activates the current virtual environment in the `venv` folder so that `python` and `pip` use the correct executables.
+It can be deactivated by `deactivate`.

 ### Step 2: WS2812 setup
 I used https://github.com/jgarff/rpi_ws281x/blob/master/README.md to help me to set up my WS2812B LED strip.